Skip to Content

 7 Proven Scent-Blocking Solutions for Dogs in Heat

-To cover the scent of a dog in heat, use dog diapers or pants to cover the dog’s vulva and gently wash the area more frequently.
+To cover the scent of a dog in heat, use dog diapers or pants to cover your dog’s vulva and gently wash the area more frequently.
 Use scent-blocking products such as pheromone sprays, essential oils, menthol sprays, and enzymatic cleaners, and consider spaying your dog.

 Why Does My Dog Have A Strong Smell When She’s In Heat?